 Emergency Support Functions are supporting documents to the Emergency Plan that provide structure for City divisions, agencies and corporations and outside stakeholders that work collaboratively to provide coordinated support, resources and personnel during an emergency response to an incident.
 The documents describe how the City’s divisions, agencies and corporations and outside stakeholders coordinate to save lives, protect property and the environment, restore essential services and critical infrastructure, and help victims and communities return to normal following an emergency.

-Risk-Specific Plans are also supporting documents to the Emergency Plan.
+Hazard-Specific Plans are also supporting documents to the Emergency Plan.
 They contain specific response plans for hazards that may pose a threat to the City of Toronto.
-These plans reflect the City of Toronto’s Hazard Identification and Risk Assessment (see Section 7.0).
+These plans reflect the City of Toronto’s Hazard Identification and Risk Assessment.

 The aim of the City of Toronto Emergency Plan is to provide the framework for extraordinary arrangements and measures that can be taken to protect the health, safety, and welfare of the inhabitants of the City of Toronto when faced with an emergency.

 The Plan unifies the efforts of the City’s divisions, agencies and corporations and outside stakeholders for a comprehensive and effective approach to response and reduction of impact from an emergency.
-It is intended to increase the emergency response capability of the City of Toronto by establishing a plan of action to efficiently and effectively deploy emergency services.
+It is intended to increase the emergency response capability of the City of Toronto by establishing a plan of action to deploy emergency services efficiently and effectively.

 Chapter 59 defines the composition of the Toronto Emergency Management Program Committee.

-The Toronto Emergency Management Program Committee shall consist of representatives holding positions in the City, its divisions, agencies and corporations, or those designated to act on their behalf.
+The Toronto Emergency Management Program Committee consists of representatives holding positions in the City, its divisions, agencies, and corporations, or those designated to act on their behalf.

 The membership of the Toronto Emergency Management Program Committee includes the following positions or such successor titles as outlined in Chapter 59: